Meet Tom Malinowski

-Since being elected to Congress, I’ve been just as relentless standing up for the people of our district, to get the cost of health care and prescription drugs down, to protect our kids from gun violence, and to preserve our clean water and open spaces.
-I’ve gotten more money for the Portal Bridge and Gateway tunnel, and fought to get those critical infrastructure projects approved.
-I led a successful effort to restore funding the Trump administration cut to protect us from domestic terrorism, including anti-Semitic violence.
-I helped pass a House bill to restore our state and local tax deduction, and delivered aid to municipalities that has kept our property taxes down.
+Since my election to Congress, I’ve worked just as hard for the people of our district, to get the cost of health care and prescription drugs down, to protect our kids from gun violence, and to preserve our clean water and open spaces.
+I’ve gotten funding for critical projects like the Gateway Tunnel and Portal Bridge, and to prevent flooding in our communities.
+I led a successful effort to restore funds the Trump administration cut to protect us from domestic terrorism, including antisemitic violence.
+I helped pass a bill in the House to regain our state and local tax deduction, and delivered aid to municipalities that has kept our property taxes down.

-I’ve worked across party lines to keep America safe and preserve our leadership for human rights in the world.
+I’ve worked across party lines to keep America safe, and to preserve our leadership for freedom and security in the world.
 But I’ve never hesitated to speak out when our leaders fail to keep their oath to the Constitution.
-I want America to remain the country my family chose when we came here — a place where those we entrust with high responsibility tell the truth, respect the law, and serve as an example to our kids.
+I want America to remain the country my family chose when we came here — a place where those we entrust with high responsibility tell the truth, respect the law, and set a good example for our kids.